 Digital Rights for All

 The Digital Freedom Fund launched an initiative to support the work of racial, social and economic justice organisations in the digital context.
 This initiative emerged from conversations held as part of the decolonising process begun in 2020.
-From October 2021, DFF designed and organised a series of seven thematic workshops around two distinct streams: Building Digital Solidarity and Fighting Back.
-Since December 2022, we are focusing this year on organising strategic workshops on specific thematics during which organisers, litigators, researchers and campaigners are brought together to connect and imagine mid-term strategies to fight back against oppressive dynamics involving tech, inside and outside the court.
+From October 2021 through December 2023, DFF designed and organised strategic workshops on specific thematics during which organisers, litigators, researchers and campaigners were brought together to connect and imagine mid-term strategies to fight back against oppressive dynamics involving tech, inside and outside the court.

 The negative impacts of technology disproportionately affect marginalised groups in Europe.
 The use of biometric technologies in policing, the digitisation of our contacts with public administrations and of tools used to search for housing or employment, the booming gig economy and the increasing use of technological tools in our work environment are part of our daily lives.